Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #295
 This is a simulated change for commit #368
 This is a simulated change for commit #377
+This is a simulated change for commit #385